AI Based Optimized Oil & Gas Exploration

 In recent years, the “hard-to-recover” oil and gas fields, whether new or old ones have dominated the Oil and Gas industry landscape.
 Many newly discovered fields are located in harsh environments, like the arctic, or deep below seawater, or they are of complex geometry and with poor permeability.
 This has called practitioners for new and innovative solutions to minimize expenses, optimize efficiency, and maintain profitability margin.
 In this article, we will talk about the application of Artificial Intelligence (AI) in one of the most capital-intensive operations in the Oil and Gas industry: Exploration.

 The Oil and Gas exploration operation is a long process that maps regions in search of potential hydrocarbon reserves.
 It constitutes three different major activities: Seismic Surveying, Well Logging, and Core Analysis.
 The accumulation of the three activities results leads to a refined geological model of a given field.
-After that, reservoir engineers go ahead and design various field development schemes that include well drilling and well operation plans and run simulations to find the best schema.
+After that, reservoir engineers go ahead and design various field development schemes.
+This include well drilling and well operation plans and run simulations to find the best schema.

-The seismic cubes are not enough for experts to make costly decisions on where to drill.
+The seismic cubes are not enough for experts to make costly decisions on where to .
 This is because they are macro-scale and need to be refined through micro-scale data.
 To generate this data, seismic cubes interpreters propose several exploratory drilling positions to collect data from them.
 This data is collected using well logging operations.

 Surprisingly, the two manual interpretations showed an agreement of 91% between each other.
-This hints at the potential of AI not only to accelerate the process but also to reduce the experts’ subjectiveness from the process.
-Acceleration and human-error reduction are considered to be among the major contributions of AI in the field.
+This hints at the potential of AI ( Oil and Gas exploration)not only to accelerate the process but also to reduce the experts’ subjectiveness from the process.
+Acceleration and human-error reduction are considered to be among the major contributions of AI in Oil and Gas exploration,in the field.
 Machine Learning can also be used to directly reduce the expanses of the physical part of well logging.
 Internal trials have shown that machine learning algorithms can be easily used to reconstruct a major part of the logging measurements.

 Computer vision techniques based on the latest technologies can be used, as proposed by researchers, for automatic rock typing.
 Also, machine learning algorithms are used to predict the porosity and permeability of cores based on the routine core analysis data.
 Those algorithms follow the most employed machine learning setting which is called supervised learning.
 They are fed a load of labeled historical data so that they can learn a mapping between the input and the output.
 The richer and more diverse the training data is the better they perform.

-While there is a significant potential of using AI in exploration, the availability of large amounts of labeled data emerges as a key challenge.
+While there is a significant potential of using AI in Oil and Gas exploration, the availability of large amounts of labeled data emerges as a key challenge.
 A large amount of labeled data is necessary for AI algorithms to achieve superior results that make them suitable for real-world applications.
-The stance that Oil and Gas large players take regarding cross-company and cross-border data sharing is very critical for the success of AI and its adoption.
+The stance that Oil and Gas Exploration large players take regarding cross-company and cross-border data sharing is very critical for the success of AI and its adoption.
 If this stance is negative, AI will perform poorly due to the lack of training data.
 This will yield a wrong perception of AI usability in the industry among the practitioners.